 The estimated cost of a specific country project could vary significantly depending on the scope of the implementation, the number of agencies that will be integrated in the eCITES system, the CITES processes that are automated and the requirement of capacity building and support.
-There may be also opportunities to synergies to significantly reduce costs, such as with existing ASYCUDA projects in the country, ASYCUDA Regional Support Centres and Centres of Excellence.
+There may be also opportunities to leverage synergies, for example with exiting ASYCUDA projects in the country, ASYCUDA Regional Support Centres and Centres of Excellence which would significantly reduce costs.